Luann (comic strip): Antagonists

 Tiffany is Luann's nemesis, a physically attractive, but shallow and arrogant cheerleader in school who constantly insults and belittles Luann.
 Her best friend is Crystal.
-It is hinted that Luann and Tiffany might have been friends in elementary school, but their relationship changed once they got to Junior High.
+It is hinted that Luann and Tiffany might have been friends in elementary school, but their relationship changed once they got to junior high.
 Luann and Tiffany often battle for the attentions of various boys, with Luann almost always coming out on top.
 In March 2003, Luann and Tiffany form a brief friendship after winning a volleyball game as a team, but it falls apart due to their ongoing rivalry over Aaron.
 Tiffany uses her cell phone camera to take a picture of Luann changing in the girls locker room, initially, trying to blackmail Luann.
 When Luann fails to cooperate, Tiffany posts the photo on the internet, embarrassing Luann.
 With Gunther's help, Luann causes Tiffany to be suspended.
 In January 2008, her title of Miss Chamber of Commerce is revoked due to her role in T.J.'s catering scheme to sell meals in fire stations.
-In January 2009, she helps Luann fund Delta's accompanying them to Washington, DC; Tiffany's help is short-lived, however.
+In January 2009, she helps Luann fund Delta's accompanying them to Washington, D.C.; Tiffany's help is short-lived, however.
 In 2011, she stages a school beauty pageant, the proceeds of which help pay for new bathroom mirrors.
 Despite liking attractive boys, Tiffany tells Crystal that she never had an actual boyfriend.
 However, in 2015, she develops a physical attraction to Gunther, her "study buddy."
 By 2017, Tiffany is struggling with weight gain, brought on by depression.
 Meanwhile, Tiffany and Luann experience something of a truce late in the year, and have since been less hostile to each other.
 While in college, Tiffany has started to show some signs of maturity, but still occasionally is completely self-absorbed.
 Tiffany currently works as a waitress in the DeGroots' restaurant, and is roommates with Bets.